 Professor Louis Fiore from the Boston University School of Medicine will share his experience and knowledge of point of care clinical trials at NDARC's Annual Research Symposium.

 The National Centre for Clinical Research on Emerging Drugs (NCCRED) has been established to support the provision of clinical treatment interventions to people experiencing problems related to the

 Over the past three years, NCETA has partnered with the Queen Elizabeth Hospital’s Clinical Education Centre to conduct a one-day workshop for medical, nursing and allied health staff on identifyin

 Many prescribers in Australia have patients experiencing difficulties with their use of pharmaceutical opioids.

 The national centres are supported by funding from the Australian Government under the Drug and Alcohol Program

-Page last updated: Wednesday 14 August 2019
+Page last updated: Tuesday 15 October 2019